byteweaver/django-referral/README.md

 ###REFERRAL_AUTO_CREATE

-Defines weather unknown referrers shall be autocreated
+Defines whether unknown referrers shall be autocreated

 	Default: True

 ###REFERRAL_AUTO_ASSOCIATE
-Defines weather referrest should be associated to campaigns automatically using patterns
+Defines whether referrers should be associated to campaigns automatically using patterns

 	Default: True

+###REFERRAL_CASE_SENSITIVE
+Defines whether or referrer names are case-sensitive or not.

+  Default: False

 ## Testing